tigerbeetle/tigerbeetle/docs/reference/accounts.md

 ### `ledger`

-Identifier used to enforce transfers between the same ledger.
+This is an identifier used to enforce transfers between the same ledger.

 As an example, you might use `1` to represent USD and `2` to represent EUR.